anushaporeddy030697/student_internship_management/README.md

 03/03/23-- We have partially completed the search functionality, working on gathering things on internet required for the completion of search functionality

+03/15/23-- Done with search functionality in view jobs page, Discussed about adding a new field for the student registration "Reference"

 </a></p>

 ** Manikanta Arumilli **